Yokohama Racing Tyres

-To be truthful I am not a mad follower of motor racing !
-Probably something to do with the fact that in the whole of West Yorkshire we do not have a race circuit.
-The nearest one is Croft in North Yorkshire and I have visited this track a few times in the recent past.
+To be truthful, I am not a mad follower of motor racing !
+It probably has something to do with the fact that in the whole of West Yorkshire, we do not have a race circuit.
+The nearest one is Croft in North Yorkshire, and I have visited this track a few times in the recent past.

-Of course, in North Yorkshire and I have visited this track a few times in the recent past.
+Of course, I live in North Yorkshire, and I have visited this track a few times in the recent past.
 So to see various motor racing events.
 The last one was a British BMW championship meeting through Kumho tyres.

 I arrived early because the roads were quiet due to the fact that it was Sunday morning

-I met the Yokohama Racing Tyres UK guy Paul Cox.
+I met the Yokohama Racing Tyres UK guy, Paul Cox.
 Paul was to be my guide !
-Shyly, as I have said I know little about the motorsport circuit.
-Although I love the atmosphere that these events can generate.
+Shyly, as I have said, I know little about the motorsport circuit.
+Although I love the atmosphere that these events can generate,.
 I took my camera to take some shots of the cars.
 Especially with the Yokohama racing tyres fitted.
-This is always the sign of a good tyre company, the research and development that these companies gain is invaluable when it comes to developing tyres for the regular cars that we use in every day usage.
+This is always a sign of a good tyre company, and the research and development that these companies gain is invaluable when it comes to developing tyres for the regular cars that we use in our daily lives.

-British F3 has always been one of the proving grounds for future F1 drivers including the 2009 World champion Jenson Button.
-Some of the drivers competing on that day are expected to become future F1 stars and included Kevin Magnussen and Daniel Riciardo, so watch out for those names.
+British F3 has always been one of the proving grounds for future F1 drivers, including 2009 World Championship winner Jason Button.
+Some of the drivers competing on that day are expected to become future F1 stars, including Kevin Magnussen and Daniel Riciardo, so watch out for those names.

-The weekends racing also included the BRDC Formula 4 Championships
+The weekends of racing also included the BRDC Formula 4 Championships: Yokohama Racing Tyres

-Including up and coming stars on show, I could not Waite.
-These cars run on 2 litre Ford Duratec engines and develop 175 Brake horse power BHP.
-They are supplied with a Cosworth engine management system and are operated with a 6 speed Sadev transmission system that works from a paddle shift.
-Yokohama Racing Tyres are the suppliers of the wet and slick compound tyres, the main purpose of my visit.
+Including up-and-coming stars on the show, I could not wait.
+These cars run on 2-liter Ford Duratec engines and develop 175 braking horsepower (BHP).
+They are supplied with a Cosworth engine management system and are operated with a 6-speed Sadev transmission system that works from a paddle shift.
+Yokohama Racing Tyres are the suppliers of wet and slick compound tyres, which was the main purpose of my visit.

-Paul was really enthusiastic about showing me round.
+Paul was really enthusiastic about showing me around.
 So, I was very impressed with the politeness of the drivers.
 Including the guys in the pits !
 Allowing me to take pictures at will.
 He also knew many of the drivers.
 Introducing me to a couple of them in between their busy schedules.
-One of the drivers was Jon Minshaw the owner of the famous Demon Tweeks motor parts stores.
-Consequently, taking time out between changing driver’s mid-way through a race.
+One of the drivers was Jon Minshaw the owner of the famous Demon Tweeks motor parts store.
+Consequently, taking time out between changing driver’s midway through a race.

 Paul also introduced me to the YOKOHAMA TYRES UK tyre fitting team fully equipped with fitting machines and wheel balance’s all ready for the action, in fact when we were there they had already fitted in excess of a hundred slick tyres due to the hot sunny weather the slick tyres give a better grip, than tyres with a tread on them.

-One of the other drivers that I saw was Sir Chris How who has only recently changed from cycling to the British GT Championships and is said to be a “natural” at motorsport, making 2014 his debut year in the Nissan Academy Team known as RJN.
-Also in his year of racing was Rick Parfett Jnr, son of his famous namesake from the band, Status Quo, who incidentally I saw live at Leeds First direct Arena, last December, with my wife Michelle.
+One of the other drivers that I saw was Sir Chris How, who has only recently changed from cycling to the British GT Championships and is said to be a “natural” at motorsport, making 2014 his debut year in the Nissan Academy Team known as RJN.
+Also in his year of racing was Rick Parfett Jr., son of his famous namesake from the band Status Quo, whom I incidentally saw live at Leeds First direct Arena, last December with my wife Michelle.
 Rick the elder often watches his son race but was not there on this day.

-After watching a great days racing and talked to many of the pit guys I thanked Paul for a great day out and headed for my long drive back to Yorkshire, looking forward to my next race meeting later this year.
+After watching a great day of racing and talking to many of the pit guys, I thanked Paul for a great day out and headed for my long drive back to Yorkshire, looking forward to my next race meeting later this year.